CompleteUnityDeveloper2/3_Project_Boost/README.md

 1. Tweak our camera to suit our design intention.
 2. Design a simple game moment to form the basis of our level.
 3. Add a backdrop.

+### 16 Design Levers And Tuning ###
+1. What design levers do we currently have at our disposal?
+2. Some examples of extreme tuning.